 Why should you use them in your writing?

 Rhetorical questions are a powerful but often underutilized technique that can add diversity and flair to your writing.
 They can explain or pinpoint something to the reader without explicitly saying or writing it.
 This added complexity forces the reader to engage, consider, and hypothesize about what they have read.
-This in turn creates dramatic effect, making your writing much more interesting to the reader.
+This in turn creates a dramatic effect, making your writing much more entertaining to the reader.

 Where and when can they be used?

 Rhetorical questions can be used in most types of writing.
 Let's consider some examples.